 Sometimes called pearl couscous, Israeli couscous has an interesting origin story.
 In Hebrew, this product is transliterated as ptitim, which means “flakes.”
 Rice was scarce in Israel in the 1950s, so this product was developed as a substitute.

-Cooking Israeli couscous: Israeli couscous is cooked like any other kind of pasta, in plenty of simmering water until al dente.
-Once I made the mistake of cooking it like a grain — that is, with just double the amount of water, and cooking until the water was absorbed.
+Don’t make the mistake of cooking it like a grain — that is, with just double the amount of water, and cooking until the water was absorbed.
+It’s not enough, and if you then add more water at that point, you’ll wind up with mush.

 Israeli Couscous Salad with Apricots, Tomatoes, and Cucumber